Review

 Avoid If

 • Don't buy by color family alone.
-'Tan' isn't a shade, Caramel, Light Suntan, and Suntan are all 'tan' and they look different on stage.
+'Tan' isn't one shade.
+Caramel, Light Suntan, and Suntan are all called 'tan' and they look different on stage.
 Match the studio's exact wording.

 • Don't open multiple packages to size-test unless the seller explicitly allows opened returns.
 Once it's opened, most sellers consider it sold.